putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 His flight had left him totally without bearings.
 Everything looked the same.
 He couldn't even tell what direction he had come from.
 But he still had his commlink.
 He pulled it out.

 “Comm LW-312.” he said between breaths.
 “Location unknown.
-There’s a monster in the woods.
+There’s a creature in the woods.
 Did not make visual contact.”
 No response came.

 “Comm base camp.
 FD-472.
-There’s a monster out here.
+There’s a creature out here.
 I need you at my position.
 Set bearing and distance.
 Over.”

 Still, no response.
 The commlink was on.
 Just nothing.